MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-management-and-monitoring-arc-server.md

 - Review the [supported list of operating systems](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/agents-overview#supported-operating-systems) for the monitoring agents.
 - Review the [network requirements](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/log-analytics-agent#network-requirements) for the agents to communicate with Azure Monitor.
-- The Azure Monitor agents should be automatically deployed to Azure Arc-enabled Windows and Linux servers through Azure Policy as part of the Enterprise scale landing zone.
+- The Azure Monitor agents should be automatically deployed to Azure Arc-enabled Windows and Linux servers through [Azure Policy](https://docs.microsoft.com/en-us/azure/azure-monitor/deploy-scale) as part of the Enterprise scale landing zone.
 - The Connected Machine agent should be monitored for heartbeat connectivity to the platform.
 - The Connected Machine agent is updated regularly to address bug fixes, stability enhancements, and new functionality.
-Updates should be monitored and deployed automatically.
+Updates should be monitored and deployed in a timely fashion.
+Determine whether to upgrade to the latest release manually or automatically depending on your requirements.
 - Update management of the Azure Arc-enabled servers should be automated to install the latest operating system and security updates.

 ## Design recommendations